DonaldOgbe/Files-I-O-Application/README.md

-# Files I/O Application - Config File Parser (Week 2 Project - Decagon Curriculum)
+# 🗂 Files I/O Application

 This project demonstrates how to handle file input and output in Java by parsing environment-based configuration files.
 It simulates a real-world scenario where applications behave differently based on the environment (e.g., development, staging, production).

 The application reads .txt config files at startup, processes the values into a Map, and allows retrieval of data using dot-notation keys like application.name.

+## 📅 Decagon curriculum

+- ✅ Decagon curriculum Week 2 Complete: Config File Parser

-## Features
+## 🛠️ Features

 - Parses custom .txt configuration files
 - Supports nested sections (e.g. [application]) using dot-notation